UNIVERSITY OF WISCONSIN River Falls

 A page consists of Containers which hold different types of Elements.

 The Container icon is a square.
+Hover over a container.
+You will see dotted outline of the container.

 Inside the container are elements.